It is always inspiring to solve an insulation problem for a client or a system

 A cost-efficient 10 kA distribution arrester, and a mechanical strong direct molded high energy HVSA both tested according to the new IEC 60099-4, 2014.

-What has been your favorite / most interesting project that you have worked on?
+What has been the most interesting project that you have worked on?

 The most interesting project was to develop the world’s first direct molded HV surge arrester.
 Today the challenge of reducing product costs, but still improve both electrical protective data as well as mechanical strength is interesting.